wolfpup-software/jackrabbit-js/README.md

 # JackRabbit

-A test runner in typescript.
+A test runner in TS / JS without dependencies.